gopinathkk/Work-Day-Scheduler/README.md

 This code uses the Moment.js library to work with date and time and also Bootstrap for styling.

-This app will run in Chrome and IE11, and  will feature dynamically updated HTML and CSS powered by JavaScript and Bootstrap.
-It has a clean and polished, responsive user interface that adapts to multiple screen sizes. // Please do not test this on Edge, moment.js is not functioning as expected in Edge
+This app will run in browsers, and  will feature dynamically updated HTML and CSS powered by JavaScript and Bootstrap.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ## Getting Started